sanyam83/CRNN-Text-Recognition-using-synthetic-images/log.md

 2. Figured out the model of ctc based CRNN .
 Also figured out type of input required for the model.(thats why decoding tfrecord file in required format is challenging).

 3. Also edited text_renderer file according to allowed characters i.e. A-Z,0-9.

+# Day 5
+1. Created a crnn model using VGG CNN and Bi-LSTM networks code taken from - https://github.com/qjadud1994/CRNN-Keras.git

+2. Edited Image_generator.py -:

+    i) Addded function to read image files from multiple directories.

+    ii) Edited the function to read labels from the dataframe passed (instead of image name)

+3. Edited Parameter.py - according to maximum allowed length and range of characters allowed.

+4. Also, model worked well

+Refer to master brach to compare changes.